delta6626/365-days-of-code/README.md

 - Day 255 ✅: Enhanced the ChatCard with unread message counts, added a delete button placeholder, and implemented chat inbox filtering logic
 - Day 256 ✅: Built the chat viewer, added error handling and accessibility fixes, and implemented loading messages for a selected chat
 - Day 257 ✅: Updated backend chat data, added utilities for data formatting, and improved the UI for displaying chat messages
 - Day 258 ✅: Continued work on messaging.
-Added the input form for writing messages, implemented the Firebase service to post messages to the correct collection, and fixed several bugs.
+Added the input form for writing messages, implemented the Firebase service to post messages to the correct collection, and fixed several bugs
 - Day 259 ✅: Introduced chat bubbles in partnerpair for sender and receiver, refined styles, and made the chat auto scroll to the latest message on load
 - Day 260 ✅: Improved chat data consistency by updating message metadata on send and resetting unread counts when messages are seen
 - Day 261 ✅: Implemented a secure delete chat feature in PartnerPair
 - Day 262 ✅: Refactored profile update logic to update chat metadata to reflect changes in a user’s profile attributes
+- Day 263 ✅: Polished the message component by expanding the messaging area, adding clickable timestamps to chat bubbles, and making minor chat card refinements

 ## 📌 Notes